-What makes this child unique?
-(What do you know about their temperament, their family and cultural preferences, their interests and needs, their age and abilities?)
-Relationships: (With you, with family, with children in your program) Routines: (Arrivals & departures, meals, naps. diapering/toileting) Play env ironment: Materials: Play centers/spaces (indoor and out)
+Child's Name What makes this child unique?
+(What do you kno preferences, their interests and needs, their age and abi Relationships: (With you, with family, with children in your program) Routines: (Arrivals & departures, meals, naps. diapering/toileting) Play env vironment: Materials: Play centers/spaces (indoor and out)